Cap and Bells, BBC Radio (Home Service), 1944

 Just before 9.25am on April 14th TV-am break the news that Noele Gordon has died.
 Jayne Irving is the presenter.

 BBC National News, BBC One, 1985

-Jan Leeming introduces the BBC News, which report on the death on Noele Gordon.
+Jan Leeming introduces BBC News, which reports the death of Noele Gordon.

 ITN National News, ITN/ITV, 1985